-See notes 20 and 21, on pages 66 to 70 of the Consolidated Financial Statements, for full details of the Company's share capital and its share option schemes.
+See notes 21 and 22 of the Consolidated Financial Statements for full details of the Company's share capital and its share option schemes.

 10. Deferred tax

 The movement in deferred income tax assets and liabilities during the year, without taking into consideration the offsetting of balances within the same tax jurisdiction, is as follows: